 AML Compliance Officer

-The AML compliance officer is the person responsible for implementing the controls in the businesses' AML program.
-Therefore, businesses are required to employ an AML compliance officer.
+The AML compliance officer is responsible for implementing the controls in the businesses' AML program.
+Therefore, companies are required to employ an AML compliance officer.
 An AML compliance officer must have the necessary knowledge and skills to combat financial crime.
 The AML compliance officer also acts as a bridge between regulators and the business.
-The AML compliance officer of the business is responsible for "reporting suspicious activities."
+The AML compliance officer of the company is responsible for "reporting suspicious activities."

 CDD and KYC Procedures in the United Kingdom

-In the UK, banks and financial institutions have to implement "know your customer and customer due diligence" procedures in customer account opening processes.
+Banks and financial institutions have to implement "know your customer and customer due diligence" procedures in customer account opening processes in the UK.
 The first and most critical step of the customer onboarding process is to verify customer identity.
 If the customer identity is not verified, then no control to be implemented later will have no function because criminal organizations have attempted to carry out criminal activities with false identities in the past.

 The second step of the customer onboarding process is risk assessment.
 Businesses determine the current risk level of the customer by implementing CDD process steps.
 One of the most used risk assessment methods is implementing sanctions, PEP, and adverse media screening.
 People in this data are high-risk customer profiles for businesses.
 Our AML Screening Software is a sanction, PEP, and adverse media screening service.
 With our AML Screening Software, businesses can meet their KYC and CDD obligations in customer onboarding processes within seconds.

 Detecting and Reporting Suspicious Activities

 Financial institutions are obliged to report their customers' suspicious transactions that carry financial crime risks.
 The suspicious transaction reported is investigated by the supervisory body.
 So how do financial institutions detect suspicious transactions?